Part 2: The Siege of Delhi, ever wonder why the Gurkhas didn’t mutiny in 1857? Here’s what I found out.

-It was soon obvious that these were no longer just another native regiment, indeed they were not even that, for they were classified as an irregular hill force and so most wore dark green uniforms and were paid less than Sepoys.
-Although no one knew it, this narrow distinction would have far reaching effects on the mentality of the Gurkha regiments regarding their identity.
+It was soon obvious that this were no longer just another native regiment, indeed they were not even that, for they were classified as an irregular hill force and so most wore dark green uniforms and were paid less than Sepoys.
+Although no one knew it this narrow distinction would have far reaching effects on the mentality of the Gurkha regiments.

 “they are excellent soldiers… Everybody says their courage is equal to that of our own men; they have no caste, so there is no difficulty as to their food; they mess and do everything without causing any difficulty, and they are excessively attached to the European troops; they feel the greatest possible pride in the British uniform.
 When I turned a Goorkah [sic] regiment into the 66th, their delight at wearing the red coat was great”